Mia Farrow: 1993–1999: Film and television roles and return to stage

-Citing the need to devote herself to raising her young children, Farrow worked less frequently during the 1990s.
-But she appeared in leading roles in several films, including the Irish film Widows' Peak (1994), in which she starred as "Miss O'Hare", the mysterious victim of a vengeful, matriarchal figure in a small Irish village.
-She also appeared in the comedy Miami Rhapsody (1995), playing the mother of a single woman in her thirties (played by Sarah Jessica Parker).
+Citing the need to devote herself to raising her young children, Farrow worked less in the 1990s.
+But she had leading roles in several films, including the Irish film Widows' Peak (1994), in which she starred as "Miss O'Hare", the mysterious victim of a vengeful, matriarchal figure in a small Irish village, and the 1995 comedy Miami Rhapsody, playing the mother of a single woman in her thirties (Sarah Jessica Parker).

-That year Farrow also had a lead role in the film adaptation of Craig Lucas' Off-Broadway play Reckless (1995), a dark comedy in which she portrayed a woman whose husband arranges a contract killing against her.
-Critic Stephen Holden praised her performance, writing: "Ms. Farrow is so perfectly cast as Rachel that the character seems a distillation of nearly every role she has played since she was a teen-ager in Peyton Place."
-In the spring of 1996, Farrow had an uncredited voice role in the Broadway play Getting Away with Murder, appearing in a pre-recorded voice message.
+That year Farrow also had a lead role in the film adaptation of Craig Lucas' Off-Broadway play Reckless, a dark comedy in which she portrayed a woman whose husband arranges a contract killing of her.
+Critic Stephen Holden praised her performance, writing: "Farrow is so perfectly cast as Rachel that the character seems a distillation of nearly every role she has played since she was a teen-ager in Peyton Place."
+In 1996, Farrow had an uncredited voice role in the Broadway play Getting Away with Murder, appearing in a pre-recorded voice message.

 In 1997, Farrow published her autobiography, What Falls Away.
-She had a cameo appearance as herself in Howard Stern's biographical comedy, Private Parts.
+She had a cameo appearance as herself in Howard Stern's biographical comedy Private Parts.
 She appeared on television in the 1998 The Wonderful World of Disney segment Miracle at Midnight, a dramatization of the Rescue of the Danish Jews during the Holocaust.
-Will Joyner of The New York Times credited Farrow's performance in the segment as "crucial to the production's success."
-Farrow was next cast as a woman suffering Alzheimer's disease in the television film Forget Me Never.
-Critic Steven Linan of the Los Angeles Times praised Farrow, writing that she "convincingly conveys the fear and insecurity that accompany such a downward spiral."
+Will Joyner of The New York Times called Farrow's performance in the segment "crucial to the production's success."
+Farrow was next cast as a woman with Alzheimer's disease in the TV film Forget Me Never.
+Critic Steven Linan of the Los Angeles Times wrote that she "convincingly conveys the fear and insecurity that accompany such a downward spiral."
 Her portrayal earned her her seventh Golden Globe nomination for Best Actress, in the category of Miniseries or Television Film.
-Also in 1999, Farrow appeared in the comedy Coming Soon, playing the hippie mother of a high school student.
+Also in 1999, Farrow appeared in the comedy Coming Soon as the hippie mother of a high school student.

 In November 1999, Farrow returned to Broadway portraying Honey in a staged reading of the Edward Albee play Who's Afraid of Virginia Woolf?, opposite Matthew Broderick, Jonathan Pryce, and Uta Hagen.
-Vincent Canby praised the production in The New York Times, writing that "as performed by Mr. Broderick and Ms. Farrow, Nick and Honey took on dimensions I have never seen before."
-The reading was subsequently staged in Los Angeles in the spring of 2000.
+Canby praised the production in The New York Times, writing, "as performed by Mr. Broderick and Ms. Farrow, Nick and Honey took on dimensions I have never seen before."
+The reading was restaged in Los Angeles in the spring of 2000.